AS-0167/legal-fillings/README.md

-# 📝 Form-Filler
+# 📝 Legal Fillings

 ## 📌 Overview
-**Form-Filler** is an AI-powered web application designed to simplify the process of filling out legal documents and application forms.
+**Legal-Fillings** is an AI-powered web application designed to simplify the process of filling out legal documents and application forms.
 This project aims to assist users in quickly and accurately completing various legal forms without the hassle of manual data entry.
 With built-in AI assistance, users only need to provide their basic details, and the system will automatically generate a well-structured, professional document.

 ## 🚀 Features
 - **Preloaded Legal Documents**: The application includes several commonly used legal documents and forms by default.